 When Stone Age paintings were discovered across the globe, all depicting the co-ordinates of a planetary system too far from Earth to be seen with the naked eye, a mix of intuition and faith led scientist and devout Christian Dr Elizabeth Shaw (Noomi Rapace) to conclude that these ancient artworks were a message left by benign visiting aliens who might also hold the key to life on Earth.
 So, together with her boyfriend Dr Charlie Holloway (Logan Marshall-Green), she is now leading a space mission to the only habitable moon in this faraway system, in the hope of finding answers to the fundamental questions that bridge science, theology and philosophy – even if the moribund corporate executive Peter Weyland (Guy Pearce) or his on-board representative Meredith Vickers (Charlize Theron) may have their own agenda in bank-rolling this exorbitant expedition.

-Landing Christmas Day on an inhospitable moon that is alarmingly familiar from the beginning of Alien, the crew finds a terra-formed underground labyrinth full of outsize anthropoid corpses, easily misread murals and jars that should never be opened.
+Landing Christmas Day on an inhospitable moon that is alarmingly familiar from the beginning of Alien (even if its numerical designation is minimally different), the crew finds a terra-formed underground labyrinth full of outsize anthropoid corpses, easily misread murals and jars that should never be opened.
 Soon, inevitably, all hell will break loose, as grotesquely sexualised xenomorphs (in several previously unseen shapes and sizes), implacable Titanic ‘Engineers’, and other threats closer to home, all vie to bring destruction to a humanity defined by its faith, curiosity and capacity for self-sacrifice.

 Subjected to a lengthy publicity campaign that has psyched Alien fans to expect nothing short of cinematic perfection, Prometheus is bound to disappoint anyone caught up in all the anticipatory hype – but viewed on its own terms, it is a film full of big ideas and even bigger spectacle.
 Shot in 3D, and slyly mirroring its own stereoscopic forms with a range of futurist holograms both human and alien that find their way into its visual fabric, this big-screen epic is immersive less for its binocular vistas than for their impossibly grand scale – and for the freakish immediacy of its creature effects.
 One orally-fixated xenomorph, combining a penile shape with labial flaps and a decidedly clitoral mouth, is perhaps the most unapologetically Freudian monster to have graced our screens since Aylmer in Frank Henenlotter’s Brain Damage (1988).